unesmu/unesmu.github.io/_posts/2021-12-09-Additional.md

 <img src = "https://raw.githubusercontent.com/unesmu/unesmu.github.io/master/assets/img/title_book.JPG">
 <img src = "https://raw.githubusercontent.com/unesmu/unesmu.github.io/master/assets/img/in_the_name_book.jpg">

-We can indeed observe a peak in the number of citations in 2017 referring to the concept of femonationalism, in particular due to the notoriety of his book.
+We can observe a peak in the number of quotes in 2017 referring to the concept of femonationalism, potentially on account of the notoriety of her book that has been widely refered to.

 <p align = "center">
 <img src = "https://raw.githubusercontent.com/unesmu/unesmu.github.io/master/assets/img/femo_timeline.JPG">
 </p>